parrt/msds692/hw/search.md

 wartime.
 "I hope that neither President Carter or Governor Reagan, if he should<br>pay $5,000 and $3,500, respectively.
 After Ronald Reagan, who was elected<br><br>

 <p><a href="file:///Users/parrt/github/msan692/data/slate/11/Article247_3408.txt">/Users/parrt/github/msan692/data/slate/11/Article247_3408.txt</a><br>
- I'd like to learn a decent salad dressing other than vinaigrette.
-Ideas?
-Well at least something other than the usual Masonic vinaigrette to Ronald Reagan brought the hall to its feet.
-The best of social<br><br>
+Gary Bauer Soft-spoken but effective.
+His tribute to Ronald Reagan brought the hall to its feet.
+The best of social conservatives.
+"Campaigns aren't supposed to be about how much one guy has raised and another guy has inherited.
+Campaigns are supposed to be about our futures."<br><br>
 ...
 </body>
 </html>